hpardess/Shopping-Cart/README.md

 # Shopping-Cart
 Shopping Cart desing using LocalStorage.
 It is mainly prefered to maintain the shopping cart in public pages while user is not logged in yet.

+Packages and Libraries:
+- Angular v13.3
+- ng-bootstrap v12.1 (Based on Bootstap v5)
+- ngx-toastr v14.3 (For notifications and popups)

 # ShoppingCart